flaturtha/CharlieChan/_novels/openingdoor.md

 category: novels
 image: /assets/img/novels/comingsoon.svg
 wordcount: 72,804
-descriptor: "Eve Flavell has news.
+description: "Eve Flavell has news.
 News that will deepen the rift between her and her father.
 But then a murder of one of the household.
 What does the murder tell of the deep secrets in the Flavell household?"
 ---

 ### Chapter 1